This is How You Can Buy Happiness

 When you pay for a massage or tickets to a play a few weeks before you intend to go, or purchase a vacation you'll be taking in a couple of months, you're paying now and consuming later.
 This has two positive effects.

-- When you acquire something today and pay for it later, you create debt, which hijacks future resources to pay for something that's already history.
-But when you pay now for what you will enjoy later, you allow yourself to participate in the activity without focusing on the cost.
+- When you buy something now and pay for it later, you create debt, which hijacks future resources to pay for something that's already history.
+But when you pay now for what you'll enjoy later, you allow yourself to participate in the activity without focusing on the cost.
 In fact, by the time you get to it, it feels like it's free.

 - Dunn and Norton write that "consuming later provides time for positive expectations to develop."
 In other words, by paying now you get to look forward to an experience.
 Research shows that anticipation is a huge and often overlooked source of happiness.